gwadej/star_fury_model/README.md

 The model is separated into several files, each focuses on a different part of the model.

+### starfury.scad

+This file cbrings together all of the definitions and declares the individual *plates* to be constructed.
+To build a given stl file, change the *plate* variable to have one of the defined values.
+The Makefile will construct each of the output stl files.

 ### baffle.scad

 This file describes that baffle structures that mount on the back portion of the main engines of the model.

-### baffles\_all.scad

-This file generates a single plate that contains all of the baffles.

 ### body.scad